Disability and Depression: Why do Some People Cope Better than Others?

 • Adjustment/Acceptance

 Unfortunately, some people get caught in the depression stage and don’t move on to the adjustment/acceptance stage.
-For many of these people, the disability becomes the primary focus of their life and they remain depressed over what they perceive of as an unfair situation.
+For many of these people, disability becomes the primary focus of their life and they remain depressed over what they perceive as an unfair situation.
 Some people might even experience an expanded series of emotional stages represented here :

 • Shock